My husband and I celebrated four years of marriage last week!

 He was picking up Bibles and books from the pews, and I was trying not to stare.

-Three years later, he stood at the end of the altar on a sunny Saturday morning, silently praying I would be able to walk down the aisle (cos I had contracted chicken pox three days to the wedding!)
+Three years later, he stood at the end of the altar on a sunny Saturday morning, silently praying I would be able to walk down the aisle (because I had contracted chicken pox three days to our wedding!)

-Now four years into the marriage, I am (sometimes) amazed to wake up and find a man in my bed!
+Now four years marriage by the time of writing this post, I still wake up amazed and delighted to find a man in my bed!

 But more amazing has been the bliss of sharing 48 months of my life with my best friend and cheerleader.

 Along the way and in no particular order I have learned some random (and not so random) truths about marriage.

 1. Becoming one in marriage is a process, not an event

 4. Sticking to God’s definition of marriage is an excellent idea.

 5. Marriage is a perfect cure for love-at-first and other infatuations.